LKummer/shalom-olam-hugo-theme/README.md

 Easy to use on all screen sizes with no compromises.
 With a hamburger menu and search page for mobile screens and in-page search results for bigger screens users with all screen sizes can enjoy your blog.

+### Search Engine Optimization

+With full Schema.org tags on the entire theme and head tags the theme is built to create search engine friendly websites.

 ### Fuzzy Search

 Your posts are easy to find thanks to built in fuzzy search.
 The theme uses [Fuse.js](https://fusejs.io/) to supply lightweight fuzzy search.